Yasha-Santos/Azure-Vrtual-Network-and-ELK_STACK-Deployment/README.md

 | `nano` |Just like word editing program like Microsoft word but for command line and for scripts|
 |`sudo docker start "Container Name"` | starts the container chosen|
 |`sudo docker attach "Container Name"` | connection/loging into the container|

+**For works Cited i took some ideas from @flyrcs github repository